Required immigration documents to study at UBC

 Changes made to personal information after you entered Canada will not be amended on your temporary resident document.
 The information on this document should match your passport.
 If the information on your passport changes, you should apply for a new document.

-If your documents such as study or work permits are lost or stolen, you must request a replacement from CIC.
-Follow instructions on the CIC website, submit your application for replacement and a $30 processing fee, and expect your documents to arrive by mail in approximately two weeks.
+If your documents such as study or work permits are lost or stolen, you must request a replacement from IRCC.
+Follow instructions on the IRCC website, submit your application for replacement and a $30 processing fee, and expect your documents to arrive by mail in approximately two weeks.
 You may continue studying and/or working while your documents are being replaced.
 However, you should not leave Canada until you receive your replacement study or work permit.

 If your passport has also been lost or stolen, you must replace it as well.
 If you had a Temporary Resident Visa (TRV) in the lost or stolen passport, make sure you apply for a new TRV.